Levis155/movies-watchlist-express-api/README.md

 # Description

 A simple RESTful API built with Express.js, Prisma, and PostgreSQL to manage a movies watch-list.
-(CRUD operations + filtering movies on offer).
+(CRUD operations).

 ## Features
 - Get all movies in the watch-list